Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

-# Registering and retrieving Avro, Json, and custom schemas (preview)
+# Registering and retrieving Avro, Json, and custom schemas

 The following shows examples of how to use the basic functionality of the `SchemaRegistryClient` with each of the available schema format types.
 All of the client methods can be used with each format by passing in the proper 'SchemaFormat' value when needed.